codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2022/codeporting-native-cs2cpp-22-2.md

 ## Major Features ##

 1. The conflict was resolved when using both Aspose.Cells for C++ and CodePorting.Native.Cs2Cpp.API headers from the same file.
-1. MacOS-specific release package was added.
+1. MacOS-specific release package was added..

 ## Minor fixes ##